Aurecueil/Cs-lol-go/README.md

 </p>

 # cslol-go
 My LoL custom skin manager.
-Like [`cslol-manager`](https://github.com/LeagueToolkit/cslol-manager), but more features and options.
+Like [`cslol-manager`](https://github.com/LeagueToolkit/cslol-manager), but with more features and options.

 ## Features